vberlier/narwhal/README.md

 }
 ```

 The fixture body is simply a function body in which you can set the value of the fixture.
-Unicorn allocates the necessary memory according to the type you specified.
+Narwhal allocates the necessary memory according to the type you specified.
 You can then initialize this memory with the provided pointer.

 You can additionally specify cleanup instructions using the `CLEANUP_FIXTURE` macro.
 It must be invoked at the end of the fixture body and the first argument must be the name of the fixture.
 The invocation should be followed by a code block in which you'll be able to put your cleanup code.